-Woodland Community College has created a collection of videos to assist students with common topics.
+- Woodland Community College has created a collection of videos to assist students with common topics.
 Please visit the WCC Student Tutorial Videos to access this helpful collection (general information, registration, financial aid, and more).

-- The Student Success Center has also created Canvas Tutorial Videos to help students become more familiar with Canvas.
+- The Student Success Center has created a collection of Canvas Tutorial Videos to help students learn to use Canvas and its features.

 Free tutoring is available to all Woodland Community College students.
 DSPS students are eligible for additional free tutoring time (up to four hours per subject per week).
 Please view the Student Success Center’s webpage for more information about scheduling appointments for subject specific tutoring, or with the RAWC (Reading and Writing Center).
 Students can also add the Academic Support Services Canvas page to their Canvas accounts, and schedule appointments online through Canvas.
-This video shows the steps for booking online tutoring or RAWC appointments.
+This video shows how to schedule and access online tutoring or RAWC appointments.

 WCC Reading and Writing Center: (530) 405-9946 Call or text.